 The town of Banff is named after Banffshire in Scotland, the birthplace of two major financiers of the Canadian Pacific Railway.
 Nestled into the Bow Valley corridor within Banff National Park, highlights include the iconic Fairmont Banff Springs Hotel, bustling Banff Avenue, Bow River, the Sulphur Mountain Gondola, and Bow Falls.

 Known to the Stoney First Nation as Lake of the Little Fishes and called Emerald Lake by its first European visitor in 1882, Lake Louise was renamed in 1884 to honour Princess Louise Caroline Alberta, daughter of Queen Victoria.
 The village of Lake Louise offers a range of lodging, dining, and shopping.
 From the village it is a five minute drive to the lake.
 Please note, if you plan to dine at The Fairmont Chateau Lake Louise, it is recommended to make dining reservations by calling 403.522.1818 within 7 days prior to your arrival.

-Jasper is a small town of 4,700 people tucked away amid the mountains of the Canadian Rockies.
-Situated on a plateau overlooking the Athabasca Valley, it commands a view of the Colin Range to the east and of the jagged peaks along the Icefield Parkway to the south.
+Jasper is a small town of 4,700 people tucked away in the mountains of the Canadian Rockies.
+Located on a plateau overlooking the Athabasca Valley, it commands a view of the Colin Range to the east and the jagged peaks along the Icefield Parkway to the south.
 Snowcapped Mount Edith Cavell, one of the most prominent mountains, is the centerpiece of the alpine skyline.
-North of the town, Pyramid Mountain towers above Pyramid and Patricia Lakes, popular summer boating, swimming, and picnic sites.
+North of the town, Pyramid Mountain towers above Pyramid and Patricia Lakes, summer boating, and picnic sites.